FASP-QAT/qat-documentation/docs/developer/intro.md

 # Introduction

-This section provides detailed information for software engineers working on the QAT project.
-It covers the QAT architecture, database structure, and software design patterns used throughout the codebase.
+This section provides technical information for software and system engineers working on the QAT project.
+For developers, it includes information on the architecture, database, and system design.
+For system engineers, it includes information on server setup and configuration, external system integrations, and data flow.

 ## Contents
 - [Getting Started](./getting-started.md)